 - Measurement is two tablespoons of coffee for every 6 oz. of water.
 That’s 13 tablespoons for a full carafe of coffee.

 - Add water that is around 200°F/93°C by slowly pouring it into the carafe.
-If you don’t have a thermometer, you take off the water from the heat once it boils and allows it to cool for 1 minute.
+If you don’t have a thermometer, you take off the water from the heat once it boils and allow it to cool for 1 minute.

 - Then, after 4 to 8 minutes for hot coffee, remove the filter.
 For cold brew, leave it overnight.
 Finally, pour the coffee over a cup and enjoy that great cup of coffee.